alantech/marsha/rfcs/002 - Compiler Refactor RFC.md

 #### Marsha as fully undirected graph of transformers

-Here, each transformer simply declares a named source for its input and a named output destination, with `START` and `END` being special nodes.
+Here, each mapper simply declares a named source for its input and a named output destination, with `START` and `END` being special nodes.
 This is very similar in spirit to [queue-flow](https://dfellis.github.io/queue-flow/) that I wrote so many years ago, and could even handle multiple nodes reaching `END` at different times by using introspection on the event loop to decide when to actually quit.

-It was rejected because while you can write pretty succinct code that efficiently handles sync or async functions, the named queues make it difficult/impossible to have runtime-configurable extension configuration with it, and it doesn't help the logical grouping of syntactic elements that are spread across multiple transformers throughout the graph, so readability would only be marginally improved.
+It was rejected because while you can write pretty succinct code that efficiently handles sync or async functions, the named queues make it difficult/impossible to have runtime-configurable extension configuration with it, and it doesn't help the logical grouping of syntactic elements that are spread across multiple mappers throughout the graph, so readability would only be marginally improved.
 (That last part was pretty general to queue-flow -- I tended to get "write-only" code out of it that was fast, efficient, and near impossible for other developers to read, because the connections between the named queues were often spread across files and hard to follow.)

 #### Marsha as database and trigger-transformers